albovieira/cache-layer/README.md

 # cache-layer

-This package creates a cache according with the informed provider
+This package creates a cache provider instance.

 Install with: